codemanas/cm-typesense-docs/docs/index.md

 ---

 ## Automatic Installation
-1. Go to WordPress Plugins > Add New Search for "Plugin name"
+1. Go to WordPress Plugins > Add New Search for "Search with Typesense"
 2. Click Install and then activate Plugin
 ---

 ## Manual Installation
-If for some reason automatic installation is not possible, go to wordpress.org and you will see the download button.
+If for some reason automatic installation is not possible, go to [https://wordpress.org/plugins/search-with-typesense/](https://wordpress.org/plugins/search-with-typesense/) and you will see the download button.
 Clicking download button will provide you with a zip file of the plugin then.

 1. Go to WordPress Plugins > Add New and click upload plugin.